Old-Fashioned Peppernuts (Pfeffernusse Cookies for Sharing)

 As it turns out, these cookies are entertaining for the grandkids to make.
 Perfection is not essential.
 They don’t need decorating.
 To top it all off, my grandson proclaimed the dough was delicious.

-As you can see in the picture above, you will get all sizes.
-My answer to that was to sort them.
-We had four piles: Big, small, medium, and ugly (to be eaten by the family.
-Then we put all of one size in any one bag.
-Looks a touch more professional, I think.
+As you can see in the pictures above, you will get all sizes.
+We decided to sort them into four piles: big, small, medium, and ugly (to be eaten by the family).

-To package them, I put about 3/4 cup of cookies in each cellophane bag (available at craft stores) and tied each package with red yarn.
+To package them, I put about 3/4 cup of cookies (same size) in each cellophane bag (available at craft stores) and tied each package with red yarn.
 The labels and yarn came from Amazon.

 peppernutsPin